Pietro Badoglio: World War II

 Badoglio was chief of staff from 1925 to 1940, and had the final say on the entire structure of the Armed Forces, including doctrine, selection of officers, and armaments, influencing the whole military environment.
 He did not oppose the decision of Mussolini and the King to declare war on France and Great Britain.
 Following the Italian army's poor performance in the invasion of Greece in December 1940, he resigned from the General Staff.
 He was replaced by Ugo Cavallero.

 By early 1943, there was a widely held belief among the military elite that Italy needed to sign an armistice in order to exit the war.
-Mussolini needed to be removed, as he was not willing to sign an armistice, nor were the Allies willing to sign an armistice with him.
+They also believed that Mussolini needed to be removed, as he was not willing to sign an armistice, nor were the Allies willing to sign an armistice with him.
 The two men considered to replace Mussolini were Marshal Badoglio and Marshal Enrico Caviglia.
 As Marshal Caviglia was one of the few Royal Army officers who was known to dislike Fascism, the king was unwilling to have him as prime minister.
-Victor Emmanuel wanted an officer who was committed to continuing the Fascist system, which led him to choose Badoglio who had faithfully served Mussolini and committed an array of atrocities in Ethiopia, but who had a grudge against Mussolini for making him the scapegoat for the failed invasion of Greece in 1940.
+Victor Emmanuel wanted an officer who was committed to continuing the Fascist system, which led him to choose Badoglio, who had faithfully served Mussolini and committed an array of atrocities in Ethiopia, but who had a grudge against Mussolini for making him the scapegoat for the failed invasion of Greece in 1940.
 Moreover, Badoglio was an opportunist well known for his sycophancy towards those in power, which led the king to choose him as Mussolini's successor for he knew that Badoglio would do anything to have power, whereas Caviglia had a reputation as a man of principle and honour.
 In a secret meeting on 15 July 1943, Victor Emmanuel told Badoglio that he would soon be sworn in as Italy's new prime minister, and that the king wanted no "ghosts" (i.e. liberal politicians from the pre-fascist era) in his cabinet.